masahills/kanada/README.md

     - Convert Japanese 6-dot Braille patterns back to hiragana, katakana, or romaji text.
     - Supports standard Japanese Braille notation for kana characters.
     - Enables accessibility applications and Braille text processing workflows.
-    - Includes a Python script for converting BRF/BSE files into Unicode Braille patterns
+    - Includes a Python script for converting BSE/BES/BRF format files into Unicode Braille patterns

 - **Japanese Text to Braille Translation (Prototype)**
     - Automatically translates Japanese text with kanji and kana into Unicode Braille patterns.
-        - This is a prototype feature and functionality is incomplete (e.g., particle "は" to "わ" conversion, foreign quotation marks not supported).
+        - This is a prototype feature, and functionality is incomplete (e.g., particle "は" to "わ" conversion, foreign quotation marks, and so on, are not implemented yet).
     - Word segmentation may not precisely match standard clause boundaries used in Braille translation.
     - Output is not formatted for printing (no adjustment for characters per line or lines per page).
-        - A script to convert Unicode Braille patterns to BRF/BSE format files will be provided in the future.
+        - A script to convert Unicode Braille patterns to BSE/BES/BRF format files will be provided in the future.

 ## Quick Start